-- School of Music, Theatre & Dance logo, obtained from the Dance Technology Coordinator - List the following: University of Michigan (not "U of M") and Department of Dance (MUST be listed) - Concert title - Times, month, dates, and year of concert - Make sure to correctly acknowledge any/all funding sources and/or in-kind support - List choreographer names - List the production staff (check with Production Director for list) - Friends of Dance announcement on the back cover (see Dance Technology Coordinator for text content) - The statement, "This concert is being held in partial fulfillment of the Department of Dance Master of Fine Arts Degree Requirements"
+- School of Music, Theatre & Dance logo, obtained from the SMTD Media Consultant - List the following: University of Michigan (not "U of M") and Department of Dance (MUST be listed) - Concert title - Times, month, dates, and year of concert - Make sure to correctly acknowledge any/all funding sources and/or in-kind support - List choreographer names - List the production staff (check with Production Director for list) - Friends of Dance announcement on the back cover.
+The file is here. - The statement, "This concert is being held in partial fulfillment of the Department of Dance Master of Fine Arts Degree Requirements"